SanjaySRocks/result-analysis/README.md

 result.close()
 ```

-2. Get all result by providing a list of students
+2. Get all result by providing a list of students (required students excel sheet)

+Excel Sheet :-
+Column name should be same as (Roll Number, Full Name, Date of Birth) in order to work

 ```
 result = CSJMUResult()
+result.read_excel_sheet(filename="1BCA-A.xlsx")
 result.get_all_students()
 result.close()
 ```